-As Abra grows so does our user base, with this growth comes users from all technical comfort levels.
+As Abra grows, so does our user base; with this growth comes users from all levels of technological proficiency.

-Although using Abra may be easy and convenient the risk that comes from sending funds to someone you do not know or giving that same entity access to your personal information may not be as well-known.
-Transactions on the blockchain are irreversible, if you send cryptocurrency to someone there is no way to reverse that transaction.
-Sending cryptocurrency to someone you do not know is similar to handing cash to a stranger and then walking away.
+Although using Abra may be easy and convenient, the risk that comes from giving someone access to your personal information or sending funds to someone you do not know may not be common knowledge.
+Transactions on the blockchain are irreversible; if you send cryptocurrency to someone there is no way to reverse that transaction.
+Sending cryptocurrency to someone you do not know is like handing cash to a stranger and then walking away.

-We wanted to share some best practices and suggestions with our users that can assist in using Abra safely.
+In the interest of better educating the community we serve, here are some best practices and suggestions with our users that can assist in using Abra safely:

 Avoid Frauds & Scams

-From news articles to TV shows we’re sure you’ve seen reports on numerous scams.
-What isn’t taken into consideration is just how easy it is to fall for one.
-Multiple apps are now being utilized to support these scammers.
-The following tips may help prevent you from being scammed.
+From news articles to TV shows, we’re sure you’ve seen reports on numerous scams, but have you considered just how easy it is to fall for one?
+Many apps are now being utilized to support these scams.
+The following tips may help protect you.

-Be aware if you see a promotion, ad, deal, ‘act fast’ scheme, etc. that seems too good to be true, it probably is.
-There are a number of scammers on social media who will reach out and ask for a certain amount of money for a “big return”.
-As cryptocurrency transactions are irreversible, once you send this person these funds, your don’t have the ability to dispute the transfer to obtain a refund.
+Do your research!
+If you see a promotion, ad, deal, or ‘act fast’ scheme, etc., that seems too good to be true, it probably is.
+There are a number of scammers on social media who will reach out and ask for money in exchange for a “big return”.
+As cryptocurrency transactions are irreversible, once you send this person these funds you do not have the ability to dispute the transfer or obtain a refund.

-Common scams or schemes will offer to send you a check, money order, wire or in this case crypto and will ask you to send a portion back or out to a “client”.
+Common scams or schemes will offer to send you a check, money order, wire, or in this case, crypto and ask you to send a portion back or out to a “client”.
 Anytime you accept money on behalf of someone you do not know, you run the risk of laundering money for a scammer.

 Knowing/trusting the person you are sending cryptocurrency to is the key to avoiding being scammed.
-Cryptocurrency transactions cannot be reversed, and thus a person’s losses may include not only out-of-pocket financial losses but also substantial costs to restore credit history and to correct erroneous information in their credit reports.
+In the event of a scam, one could sustain out-of-pocket financial losses, as well as substantial costs to restore credit history and correct erroneous information in their credit reports.

 If you believe you have been scammed, contact your state, local, or federal consumer protection agency.
 As these types of crimes are becoming common, local law enforcement may be able to provide advice and assistance.
 Reporting the event in detail (with screenshots, emails, etc.) to the proper authorities is always recommended.